Privacy Policy

 When you upgrade to Pro, the purchase receipt is stored by Apple's StoreKit framework on your Mac and reflected back to Apple's servers under Apple's privacy policy.
 We do not see your Apple ID; StoreKit returns only an entitlement status (Free / Pro Subscription / Pro Lifetime) to the app.

-What we do NOT do
+What the app does NOT do

 Third-party services you might trigger